IBM-Security/mobile-access-sdk-ios/snippets/README.md

     <tr>
         <td>Key pair generation</td>
         <td><a href="#keypairgen">Snippet</a></td>
-        <td>TKey pairs are used in the SDK to sign challenges, coming from IBM Security Access Manager.
+        <td>Key pairs are used in the SDK to sign challenges, coming from IBM Security Access Manager.
 The private key remains on the device, whereas the public key gets uploaded to the server as part of the mechanisms enrollment.</td>
     </tr>
      <tr>
         <td>Signing data</td>